 Birth by Sleep adds on that Keyblade wielders are free to travel between worlds, but are not to tell their inhabitants about the existences of worlds besides their own.
 However by the time of Kingdom Hearts worlds are being destroyed left and right and their inhabitants are taking refuge in Traverse Town, so this isn't an issue for Sora.
 Even in Birth By Sleep's timeframe though, many other characters are already aware of other worlds and can travel between them in their own ways.

 As far as an actual installment goes, a sequel to Birth By Sleep was planned, (most likely revolving around Aqua, King Mickey, and Riku's journey through the Realm Of Darkness) and a trailer was even included in the Final Mix version of the game.
-However, the executives at Square decided that having another portable game would detract from resources going towards Kingdom Hearts III and cancelled the project.
+However, the executives at Square and Disney decided that having another portable game would detract from resources going towards Kingdom Hearts III and cancelled the project.
 Thankfully, pieces of the planned story were implemented into Dream Drop Distance, and additional elements will likely be used in III.

 Achilles' Heel: Sora, Sa´x, Marluxia, and Roxas may be extremely powerful, but depriving them of their weapons would render them almost powerless.
 If Sora is without his Keyblade, it would take many hits to take down even the weakest of enemies, although using magic is still as effective as if you still had the Keyblade.